All posts

 1. Define your data shape.
 What does your tool return?
 What does the component need to render?
 Get this typed before building anything.

 3. Write the Resource component.
-Build against simulation files in the local simulator.
+Build against simulation files in the local inspector.
 Get it looking right before you worry about the real tool.

 4. Write tests.
 Vitest for component-level assertions, Playwright for user interactions.

 5. Wire up the real tool.
-Connect your resource to an actual MCP tool and validate end-to-end in the simulator.
+Connect your resource to an actual MCP tool and validate end-to-end in the inspector.

 6. Connect to ChatGPT.
-Once the simulator tests pass, validate in the real ChatGPT with ngrok.
+Once the inspector tests pass, validate in the real ChatGPT with ngrok.

 Step 3 before step 5 is the key one.
 Build the UI against fake data first.
 It’s much faster to iterate on a component without a live backend dependency, and simulation files give you repeatable test coverage you can’t get by testing against live ChatGPT.